marty-oehme/papis-extract/README.md

 and for myself whenever I forget.
 The basic building blocks currently in here are three:

 - extractors
-: extract data from a source file attached to a papis document.
+: Extract data from a source file attached to a papis document.

+- annotations
+: The actual extracted blocks of text, containing some metadata info as well, such as their color, type, page.

 - exporters
-: put the extracted data somewhere like stdout or into your notes.
+: Put the extracted data somewhere.
+For now stdout or into your notes.

-- templates
+- formatters
-: make sure the exporter saves the data according to your preferred layout, such as a markdown syntax or csv-structure.
+: Make sure the exporter saves the data according to your preferred layout, such as a markdown syntax or csv-structure.

 Splitting it into those three building blocks makes it easier to recombine them in any way, should someone want to save highlights as csv data in their notes,